-- Optimal application strategies for the allocation of EU emissions allowances including application with the Form Management System (FMS)
+- Developing an optimal application strategy for the allocation of EU emission allowances (EUA) and taking over the application itself with the Form Management System (FMS).

 - Carbon management: Defining and implementing long-term monitoring and emissions management systems

 - Emissions reporting and allocation data reports - Development and adaptation of monitoring plans

 - Registry account management: as a complete package or as a back-up solution for hedging purposes